-Shared Legacy Farms is a small, organic vegetable farm located in Elmore, Ohio, on 3701 S. Schultz-Portage Road.
+Shared Legacy Farms is a small, 20 acre organic vegetable farm located in Elmore, Ohio.
 It was established in 2008, as a subsidiary of Bench Farms, St. Rte.
 2 — a family farm serving the local community for 30 years.
-In an effort to carry the Bench farming legacy into the next generation, Kurt Bench, eldest son of David and Cindy Bench, returned to Ohio with his wife Corinna to direct a new program called Community Supported Agriculture (CSA).
-Their vision is to “bring the local farmer back to the kitchen table” — literally and figuratively.
-They are passionate about growing great produce and reviving a spirit of community through their farm — the kind of community that happens when you sit down at the kitchen table and eat together.
-Kurt and Corinna have two young sons, Jed (age 4) and Josiah (18 months), who love to farm and play tractors, and are an integral part of the farm operation.
+Owners Kurt and Corinna Bench started the farm with the premise that “every vegetable tells a story.”
+Sadly with the advent of Big Agriculture and the growing dependence on processed food, many Americans have lost touch with the local farm and its roots.
+Shared Legacy Farm’s vision is to help people rediscover this lost story and “bring the local farmer back to the kitchen table.”
+Kurt and Corinna are passionate about growing great produce, educating consumers about the world of agriculture, and reviving a spirit of community through their farm.
+They have two young sons, Jed (age 6) and Josiah (age 3), who love to farm and play tractors, and are an integral part of the farm operation.

 Kurt brings over 15 years of experience growing plants and managing large-scale horticultural operations.
 And Corinna spent 12 years directing programming and adult volunteers for a large student ministry program.
 They have found that the CSA model is uniquely suited to their strengths and gifts.
 Although they love to grow vegetables, what really motivates them in their CSA is growing people and building connections and relationships.
 Anyone can grow vegetables.
 But they like the satisfaction of getting to know their customers, learning their stories, befriending their families, and seeing how their local product is enhancing their lives.